how to monetize a blog in 2023

 Here you can find a whole host of products and services in different categories, all of them offering commission payments if you send them new clients.

-Unlike referral partnerships, affiliate marketing programs often need a certain amount of traffic before they accept your site onto the program.
+Unlike referral partnerships, affiliate marketing programs often want you to have a certain amount of traffic before they’ll accept your site onto the program.

 You can monetize with affiliate marketing through several different kinds of blog posts.